Tampa White Collar Crime Attorney

 Without doubt these types of charges can be highly complex.
 Additionally it is common for a white collar crime defense to deal with multiple types of charges as the activities under question are seldom simple.
 Many are considered to be felonies and so carry penalties which can include extensive prison time as well as financial penalties commensurate with the crime.

-Our criminal defense lawyer at Taracks & Associates is known for providing energetic and aggressive defense in all types of white collar crime cases, and can advise you how our defense can proceed.
+Our white collar crimes lawyer in Tampa at Taracks & Associates is known for providing energetic and aggressive defense in all types of white collar crime cases, and can advise you how our defense can proceed.

 Contact us at (813) 990-0599 to request your free case evaluation.